00riddle00/cryspnet/README.md

 # CRYSPNet

 The Crystal Structure Prediction Network ([CRYSPNet](hhttps://journals.aps.org/prmaterials/abstract/10.1103/PhysRevMaterials.4.123802)) project introduces an alternative way to perform fast prediction on Crystal Structure Information (Bravais Lattice, Space Group, and Lattice Parameter) with the power of neural networks.

+Tested with Python **3.11** version.

 ## Installation